 - 1. Stretching back to the founding era and The Federalist Papers, the freedom of speech has included the right to engage in anonymous issue advocacy concerning important public issues.
 McIntyre v.
 Ohio Election Commission, 514 U.S. 334 (1995). - 2.
 Similarly, the freedom of association includes the right of private individuals to band together for common purposes without government prying in to those associations' membership or donor lists.
 NAACP v.
 Alabama ex rel.
-Patterson, 357 U.S. 449 (1958). - 3.
+Patterson, 357 U.S. 449 (1958).
+See Rumsfeld v.
+FAIR, 547 U.S. 47 (2006). - 3.
+These First Amendment freedoms also protect the right of nonprofit organizations to solicit, retain, and recruit members and donors who support their mission.
+See Riley v.
+National Federation of the Blind, 487 U.S. 781 (1988). - 4.
 Defendant Steve Bullock, governor of Montana, has issued Executive Order 15-2018 (Ex.
 1), which mandates state agencies under his control require bidders on any non-incidental state contract to disclose their contributions to organizations that engage in issue advocacy within a certain proximity of an election.
-Defendant Meghan Holmlund is responsible for implementing this policy as chief of the State Procurement Bureau. - 4.
+Defendant Meghan Holmlund is responsible for implementing this policy as chief of the State Procurement Bureau. - 5.
 Plaintiff Illinois Opportunity Project (IOP) intends to engage in issue advocacy in Montana.
 This issue advocacy would circulate within the window of time covered by the executive order.
 Thus, if IOP engaged in its planned issue advocacy, any of its donors who bid on state contracts in Montana would be required to disclose their IOP donations.

-5. In order to protect the privacy of and on behalf of itself and its donors, IOP bring this suit under 42 U.S.C. § 1983, seeking declaratory and injunctive relief to protect the core First Amendment rights to free speech and association.
+6. In order to protect the privacy of and on behalf of itself and its donors, IOP bring this suit under 42 U.S.C. § 1983, seeking declaratory and injunctive relief to protect the core First Amendment rights to free speech and association.